 Volunteers will learn about recovery, perseverance, living with & through trauma, hope and personal development; also the challenges of group living and the specific obstacles social institutions face in meeting the needs of unique women with uniquely difficult situations to overcome.
 Volunteers will also sharpen their digital communication & photography skills, and learn about the lives of Guatemalan women and children through the intimate art of story.
 Volunteers will also have the opportunity to improve their language skills working and living in a majority Spanish speaking home & organization.

 We are seeking a bilingual (Spanish / English) woman volunteer (We are a home for women) to manage our social media presences and support our digital communication efforts.
 We foresee the total work commitment being about one to three hours each day, five days per week, on a flexible self-determined schedule.
+This position will be available April 10th 2020!

 This volunteer communication coordinator will be tasked with taking photos of our residents and their children engaged in their daily lives as well as communal life in the surrounding village.
 In addition to taking photos, this communication coordinator will schedule and publish social media posts (photos & stories), contribute to our blog by writing about our work & residents, contribute to our regular newsletter, and support our general digital media needs by maintaining fresh, current photos and content on our web presences.